Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/Az.ServiceBus.md

 Creates a ServiceBus Namespace, Queue, Topic Authorization Rule

 ### [New-AzServiceBusGeoDRConfiguration](New-AzServiceBusGeoDRConfiguration.md)
-Creates or updates a new Alias(Disaster Recovery configuration)
+Create a new Alias(Disaster Recovery configuration)

 ### [New-AzServiceBusIPRuleConfig](New-AzServiceBusIPRuleConfig.md)
 Constructs an INwRuleSetIPRules object that can be fed as input to Set-AzServiceBusNetworkRuleSet